Landlust (magazine): History and profile

 Landlust was started in 2005.
 The magazine is published by Landwirtschaftsverlag, an agricultural publishing house, on a bimonthly basis.
 The headquarters of the magazine is in Münster.
 Although Landlust originally targeted farming households, later its primary readers became women aged 40–59.
 The magazine provides articles about several aspects of countryside life.
-The frequent topics covered in the magazine include cooking, crafting, gardening, knitting and nature, among the others.
+The frequent topics covered in the magazine include cooking, crafting, gardening, knitting and nature, among others.

 Landlust is considered to be a revival of the Heimat concept in Germany.
 Philip Oltermann of the Observer regarded the magazine as one of five objects defining modern Germany.
 However, several German media outlets criticized the magazine's lack of refinement.
 Der Spiegel, for example, said: "When rubbish is turned into a magazine, it calls itself Landlust."

 Although Landlust has a website, it just covers limited service offerings and features an online shop.

 In November 2015, the British edition of Landlust was launched.